-The name itself, Bay of Fires, has sparked my interest and my imagination has taken me to a wonderland of pictures, feelings, and colours.
+The name itself, Bay of Fires, has always sparked my interest and my imagination takes me to a wonderland of pictures, feelings, and colors whenever I hear it.

-I have read that even Lonely Planet has named this magical place the hottest travel destination in the world.
-Naturally, I was intrigued.
+I have read that even Lonely Planet has named the Bay of Fires, Tasmania, the hottest travel destination in the world.
+Naturally, I was intrigued by this magical place.

-Amongst it all, located on the East coast of Tasmania is this incredible gem called Bay of Fires.
+Amongst it all, located on the east coast of Tasmania, is the incredible gem called Bay of Fires.

-Make sure to also read about other the Freycinet National Park and the incredible Wineglass Bay as well!
+Be sure to read all about the Freycinet National Park and the incredible Wineglass Bay as well!

 About the Bay of Fires, Tasmania

-The name came from the explorer Captain Tobias Furneaux, in 1773, who saw plenty of fires along the bay from the safety of his ship.
+The name comes from the explorer Captain Tobias Furneaux, in 1773, who saw a smattering of fires along the bay from the safety of his ship.

 Once upon a time, numerous Aboriginal tribes resided here and you can still find some signs of those original nomads.

 Where is the Bay of Fires in Tasmania?

 The Bay of Fires stretches about 50km starting from Binalong Bay in the South to Eddystone Point in the North of Tasmania.